Call them what you will — waist packs, hip packs, lumbar bags — it all boils down to the same thing: a fanny pack.

 Review: 10 Best Adventure Fanny Packs

 Long known for making bomber lumbar packs, Mountainsmith’s Tour pack lives up to that reputation.
 It has plenty of features and is just the right size for a day hike.
-For hydration on the trail, the each of the side pockets holds a 32-ounce bottle.
+For hydration on the trail, each of the side pockets holds a 32-ounce bottle.
 Or you can stash one with water and one with snacks for fast access on the trail.

-The bungee cord is great for stashing a rain jacket, and the padded back provides plenty of comfort.
+The bungee cord is great for storing a rain jacket, and the padded back provides plenty of comfort.
 The interior foam-padded pocket keeps your tablet (or beloved Kindle) safe, and the hip pocket can hold a large smartphone.